Instructions for participating in grading

 3.1 There are six S grades: S1, S2, S3, S4, S5 and S6 where S6 is the highest student grade.

-3.2 Student grades can be obtained by shooting Korean sets and/or Aussie sets.
+3.2 Student grades can be obtained by shooting Raid sets and/or Aussie sets.

 3.3 There is no particular speed requirement for the student grades, other than remaining in a canter throughout

-3.4 All other Korean Style rules apply in the case of student grades, including bonus points for hitting multiple targets.
+3.4 All other Raid Style rules apply in the case of student grades, including bonus points for hitting multiple targets.

 3.5 One score is required for S1; 2 scores are required for each of S2-6